David Luiz: Flamengo

 On 22 December 2024, Flamengo confirmed that Luiz would not have his contract renewed and would subsequently leave the club.
 David Luiz left Rubro-Negro after 132 games for the club: 75 wins, 28 draws and 29 losses.
 The defender scored four goals and provided two assists.
 In addition, he won a Libertadores, two Copa do Brasil and a Carioca.

 Fortaleza

 On 20 January 2025, Fortaleza announced the signing of David Luiz on a free transfer until 31 December 2026, with the option of an additional year's extension.
 On 11 February, he made his debut in a 2–1 defeat to Altos in the Copa do Nordeste.
 He left the club by mutual consent on 1 August, having made 17 appearances in a six-month spell.

 Pafos

-On 3 August 2025, Cypriot First Division club Pafos announced the signing of Luiz on a contract until the summer of 2027.Returning to European football in nearly four years.
+On 3 August 2025, Cypriot First Division club Pafos announced the signing of Luiz on a contract until the summer of 2027, returning to European football after nearly four years.
 On 13 September, Luiz made his league debut for Pafos in a 1–0 loss against Apollon.
 He would score his first goal for the club in a 4–0 win against Ethnikos Achna on 17 October 2025.
+On November 26, he would also score in the UEFA Champions League against AS Monaco, his first goal in that competition since 2017 with Chelsea.